 To configure the system to desktop remote mode, click the Set Option button, set the Configuration option to Desktop -- Target Sticker -- Monocular -- 16/25mm length -- RTARBLER.

-Click the executable version of the experimental project on the Display PC, input participant’s name, and choose a group from the Prompt window: Select Condition Value to Run.
+Click the executable version of the experimental project on the Display PC, input participant’s name, and choose a group from the prompt window to select condition value to run.

 NOTE: Each test session will create a folder with the inputted name under the subdirectory Results of the experiment project.
 The EDF file under the folder contained relevant eye movements data.